chromaui/learnstorybook.com/content/ui-testing-handbook/index.md

 ![Taskbox UI](/ui-testing-handbook/taskbox.png)

 Follow along as we test the Taskbox app.
 It's a task management app, similar to Asana, where you can pin, edit and archive tasks.
-We'll look at how to test visual and functional characteristics of this UI.
+We'll look at how to verify the various characteristics of this UI.